 You will also want to let Dr. Cox know about any medications or herbal supplements that you take, because some may increase bleeding and affect your healing time.

-What Is Recovery Like After Blepharoplasty?
+What Is the Recovery Process Like?

-After your surgery, Dr. Cox will give you detailed instructions for the healing process, and she may also prescribe you medications to apply or take orally.
+After your blepharoplasty in Boulder, Dr. Cox will give you detailed instructions for the healing process, and she may also prescribe medications to apply or take orally.
 You will likely experience some swelling, bruising, and discomfort for a week or two after the procedure, and it will be important to rest frequently for the first few days.
 Most patients are able to resume their normal routine after approximately 10 to 14 days.
 You will also need to avoid strenuous exercise for at least two weeks and bending over for up to four weeks.

 Eyelid Surgery FAQ